MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 > - Only direct connectivity connections are supported for hosted machine groups.
 > - Only local account credentials are currently supported.
 These are credentials that you provided upon the creation of the hosted machine group.
 > - Only available for [unattended run mode](./run-pad-flow.md#unattended-mode).
-> - Power Automate desktop flows targeting hosted machine groups aren't yet compatible with the **Test flow** feature.
+> - Desktop flows targeting hosted machine groups aren't yet compatible with the **Test flow** feature.
 It's possible that you observe errors when trying to test your flow.
-This problem is due to the nature of the [bots availability](#hosted-machine-groups-availability).
+This problem is due to the nature of the [machine groups availability](#hosted-machine-groups-availability).
 The scheduled test run will still be accessible from the flow run history.

 ## Monitor your hosted machine groups